trung-nh/chatbot-nursery/README.md

 # Chatbot nursery - Safe Chatbot with Content Filtering

-This project implements a simple command-line chatbot application that adheres to advanced safety guidelines to prevent black-listed content from being displayed or generated.
+This project implements a simple command-line chatbot application that adheres to safety guidelines to prevent black-listed content and bypassing leet speak characters from getting displayed.

 ## Features